Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Introduction

-The other objective of this paper is to investigate the applicability of the scale-invariant MLMC method to linear elliptic problems described by stochastic parameters representing both heterogeneity and uncertain material symmetries.
-As an example, we consider the linear-elastic material model of the human femoral bone, the constitutive law of which is assumed to be uncertain.
-In particular, the bone material symmetry is described as uncertain due to lack of conclusive verification of the class of elastic symmetry the human femur belongs to \cite{Sansalone:2016,KELLER19941159}.
-Hence, the entire elasticity tensor is constructed as random with predefined elastic symmetry in the mean (orthotropy \cite{Geraldes:2014} in this case) and purely arbitrary symmetries in each stochastic realization.
-Consequently, the positive-definite random elasticity matrices are modelled as matrix-valued random fields as proposed in \cite{soize2006non,soize2008}.
+The other objective of this paper is to investigate the applicability of the scale-invariant MC and MLMC method to linear elliptic problems described by stochastic \rvso{material} parameters representing both heterogeneity and uncertain symmetries.
+As an example, we consider the linear-elastic material model of the human femoral bone, whose constitutive law is assumed to be uncertain.
+In particular, bone tissue is not only a highly heterogeneous material but also anisotropic, where the material symmetry is described as uncertain due to the lack of conclusive verification of the class of elastic symmetry it belongs to \cite{Sansalone:2016,KELLER19941159}.
+Hence, the entire elasticity tensor is constructed as random with a predefined elastic symmetry in the mean (orthotropy \cite{Geraldes:2014} in this case) and triclinic symmetries in each stochastic realization.
+Consequently, the positive-definite random elasticity matrices are modelled as matrix-valued random fields, as proposed in \cite{soize2006non,soize2008}.
 In this work, we restrict ourselves to material uncertainties only, assuming that the remaining model parametrization is deterministic.
 However, the numerical approach is general enough to be employed for other types of uncertainties as well.

-The paper is organised as follows.
-In \fsec{UncertaintyQuantification}, we describe the model problem; the theoretical procedure of scale-invariant MC mean and variance estimates are elaborated in \fsec{MC}.
-Following this, in \fsec{MLMC}, the normalized version of MLMC mean and variance estimators are detailed.
-A deterministic and stochastic setting of the linear elastic material model along with the stochastic material modelling is given in \fsec{Sec:application}.
-In \fsec{NumericalResults}, numerical results of the normalized MLMC and MC, when implemented on two-dimensional proximal femur are explained.
+The paper is organised as follows: In \fsec{UncertaintyQuantification}, we describe the problem, whereas the theoretical procedures of scale-invariant MC mean and variance estimates are elaborated in \fsec{Sec:MC}.
+Following this, in \fsec{Sec:MLMC}, the normalized versions of the MLMC mean and variance estimators are detailed.
+A deterministic and stochastic setting of the linear elastic material model, along with the stochastic material modelling, is given in \fsec{Sec:application}.
+In \fsec{NumericalResults}, we visualize the considered stochastic material model when implemented on a two-dimensional proximal femur, and detail the accuracy and efficiency of the normalized MC and MLMC.
 Finally, the conclusions are drawn in \fsec{Conclusion}.